When to use an aerator on your lawn

 Soil compaction occurs when the soil becomes densely packed, making it difficult for air, water, and nutrients to penetrate the roots of your grass.
 This can lead to a variety of problems, including poor growth, weak root systems, and increased vulnerability to diseases and pests.
 Fortunately, aerating your lawn can help reduce soil compaction and promote healthier grass growth.

-See also How often can you aerate your lawn
+See also How many holes to aerate lawn

 By using an aerator, you can create small holes in the soil, allowing air, water, and nutrients to reach the grass roots more easily.
 When the soil is compacted, these essential elements have a hard time moving through the soil layers and may pool on the surface, leading to runoff and wastage.
 Aerating helps break up the tightly packed soil, creating pathways for air, water, and nutrients to reach the roots, enhancing the overall health of your lawn.